jolle11/Find-Your-HSL/README.md

 -   Refactor code.
 -   **?** Automatically change color when scrolling up and down with the scrollwheel.
 -   **?** Automatically change color when click+sliding up and down the corresponding div.
--   **?** Automatically change color when using up and down arrows while the text field is selected.

 ## Done: